collins-isiwu/library/README.md

 ##### Test
 Head to pages/test.py, you will see the tests that I wrote for the pages app.
 Class "HomepageTests" contains functions testing different parts of the homepage.
 You can run this test within docker using: $ docker-compose exec web python manage.py test pages in your terminal.
-[Django's resolve()](https://docs.djangoproject.com/en/4.0/ref/urlresolvers/#resolve) was used to ensure that HomePageView "resolves" a given URL path.